As an online seller, you’re always trying to boost your sales in some way.

 Similarly, what works for your enamel pins probably won’t work for Home Depot.

 Finding out what’s best for you is essential, then it’s simply a matter of refining more and more.

-If you manage to get your conversion rate above the ecommerce industry average of 2%, you’re doing incredibly well.
+If you have an average conversion rate around the industry standard of 2%, you’re doing incredibly well.

 As a benchmark, it’s best to aim for a conversion rate of between 1%-2%.

 By implementing these tips and working hard, you’ll be on your way to a better conversion rate, more sales, a healthier brand and a more profitable ecommerce store!